blurpy/kouchat.net/help/user-guide-desktop.md

 The icons change based on both the main chat and private chat activity.

 Left clicking on the icon in the system tray shows and hides the main chat window.
 You can right click to get a menu.
 The menu allows you to quit KouChat.

+These icons are also used in the taskbar when KouChat is not minimized to the system tray.

 ### Balloons